Success & Failure Choices

 People who give you identities that open doors to your participation within the scene of action

 In 1930, white Georgia-born surgeon Dr. Alfred Blalock hired black teenage carpenter’s assistant Vivien Thomas to be a surgical research technician.
 (Vivien Thomas was male.)
-Because Dr. Blalock opened a door to Thomas’ participation in medical research by giving him an identity as a surgical research technician, Thomas was able to succeed through his own efforts.
+Because Dr. Blalock opened a door to Thomas by giving him a positive identity as a surgical research technician, Thomas was able to succeed through his own efforts.

 Colleges giving student identities to applicants who then earn degrees through their own efforts